Flemmbrav/Pak192.Comic/README.md

 ## Run the theme

-0. Install Simutrans
-	1. In case you don't have it already, it's usually the best to get it from the official website: https://www.simutrans.com/en/download/
-	2. In case you want to go for a nightly here, check out [this page.](https://nightly.simutrans.com/en/)
 1. Get yourself the theme from [the release page.](https://github.com/Flemmbrav/Pak192.Comic/releases)
 2. Unzip the theme.
 3. Copy the unzipped theme in the theme folder inside of your Simutrans game folder.